Epic Mexico to Costa Rica

 Day 26

 San Juan del SurEnjoy a free day exploring San Juan del Sur’s colourful coastal scenery.
-If you’re feeling active, San Juan del Sur has plenty to offer.
-You might like to rent a surfboard and spend the day riding the waves at nearby beaches like Playa Maderas or Playa Marsella, alternatively, head south to La Flor beach reserve, where it’s possible to see olive ridley, hawksbill, leatherback and green sea turtles nesting between July and November.
-A huge statue of Christ (the largest in Central America) sits atop a cliff above the bay – why not hike to the top for spectacular views of the town and Pacific.
-In the evening, the city boasts a variety of greats bars and restaurants where you can share a meal with the group.
+You might like to head south to La Flor beach reserve, where it’s possible to see olive ridley, hawksbill, leatherback and green sea turtles nesting between July and November.
+A massive statue of Christ (the largest in Central America) sits atop a cliff above the bay, so why not hike to the top for spectacular views of the town and the Pacific.
+In the evening, the city boasts a variety of great bars and restaurants where you can share a meal or a few drinks with the group.

 -